mohanraj1980/AZ500-Lab/Instructions/Labs/Module_1/LAB_06_RBAC.md

 In this exercise you use PowerShell to :

--   Use the `Get-AzureRMRoleAssignment` command to list the role assignments
+-   Use the `Get-AzRoleAssignment` command to list the role assignments
--   Use the `Remove-AzureRmResourceGroup` command to remove access
+-   Use the `Remove-AzResourceGroup` command to remove access

 ### Task 1: Grant access

-To grant access for the user, you use the New-AzureRmRoleAssignment command to assign a role.
+To grant access for the user, you use the New-AzRoleAssignment command to assign a role.
 You must specify the security principal, role definition, and scope.

 1. Launch the **Cloud Shell PowerShell**.

-1. Get the ID of your subscription using the **`Get-AzureRmSubscription`** command.
+1. Get the ID of your subscription using the **`Get-AzSubscription`** command.

        ```powershell
-      Get-AzureRmSubscription
+      Get-AzSubscription
        ```